What should I eat?

 How's this for a treat — you should eat whatever you want to, just as long as it's in moderation.
 Eating can be for fuel, but can, and many would argue should, be for pleasure as well.
 Of course, sometimes you have to take the pleasure with some pain; in this case, better make it whole-wheat pain (French for bread).
 In addition to whole wheat and whole grain products, fresh fruits and vegetables, lean protein and low- or non-fat dairy products should also be eaten regularly in order to ensure that you're getting all the nutrients you need from a healthy and balanced diet.

 How much of any food group you should eat depends on your age, sex, weight and activity level.
-According to the United States Department of Agriculture (USDA), it's best for a typical man aged 19-30 to aim for eating about eight ounces of grains, with at least four ounces coming from whole grains, three cups of vegetables, two cups of fruit, three cups of dairy products, six and a half ounces of protein (lean meats and beans) and are allowed seven teaspoons of foods from the oil group.
+According to the United States Department of Agriculture (USDA), it's best for a typical man aged 19 to 30 to aim for eating about eight ounces of grains, with at least four ounces coming from whole grains, three cups of vegetables, two cups of fruit, three cups of dairy products, six and a half ounces of protein (lean meats and beans) and are allowed seven teaspoons of foods from the oil group.

 It's recommended that a typical woman aged 19 to 30 eat six ounces of grains, with three ounces coming from whole grains, two and a half cups of vegetables, two cups of fruit, three cups of dairy products, five and a half ounces of protein (lean meats and beans) and can consume about six teaspoons from the oil group.
 With a balanced diet like those described above, men and women can eat still eat sweets and treats in moderation and maintain a healthy diet.